 Calf implant surgery involves crafting an incision in the natural crease line behind your knee, and inserting an implant within the calf muscle.
-Results are permanent, but risks may include infection, bleeding, scarring and implant shifting.
+Results are permanent, but there are risks.

 “My personal strategy for a patient with cankles is to focus on calf enlargement and contouring with fat transfer.
 I think this is the safest and most predictable treatment,” he says.
 Fat transfer involves taking fat from someplace where it is plentiful and implanting it where it is in short supply, ie, the calf area.